stackforge/fuel-docs/pages/user-guide/config-environment/settings/3600-mellanox-neutron.rst

 +++++++++++++++++++++++++++

-This section explains how to configure Mellanox ConnectX-3 adapters in your environement.
+This section explains how to configure Mellanox ConnectX-3 adapters in your environment.
 See :ref:`mellanox-adapters` for planning information.

 Kernel parameters configuration: